JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 You can also observe that a link is appearing named **Authorize** with a lock sign.

-Once I click on it.
-It’s going to prompt me to enter a valid username and password.
+Once I click, it’s going to prompt me to enter a valid username and password.

 ![step20](./steps/step20.png)